mozilla/extension-workshop/src/content/documentation/develop/debugging.md

 ![developers tool screenshot](/assets/img/documentation/develop/developing_tools_inspector.png)

-To debug your extension, you'll use:
+To debug your extension, you use:

 - [**Inspector**](https://developer.mozilla.org/docs/Tools/Page_Inspector) to examine and modify the HTML and CSS used to build your extension's pages.
 - [**Console**](https://developer.mozilla.org/docs/Tools/Web_Console) to view messages logged by the extension and error messages logged by the browser as it runs the extension.
 It also provides a command line, where you can execute JavaScript in the extension's context.